 Pick the Right Resolution

 Choosing the right resolution for your project is very important.
 Be sure to have your resolution set for 300 DPI or higher.
 DPI stands for dots per inch.
 By setting your DPI to 300 or more, you will ensure that your finished design prints with the right details on full display.
 When your DPI is lower, the image can appear blurry and undefined.
 You don’t want that!
+Download the below graphic here.

 Prepare Fonts for Print

 With whatever fonts you are using, be sure to convert them to outlines before presenting them for production.
-In Adobe Illustrator, select your text, go to Type > Create Outlines.
+In Adobe Illustrator, select your text, and go to Type > Create Outlines.
 Once converted, you will no longer be able to add type new text.
 Converting to outlines essentially turns the text into an image and makes it easier to position on your design.

 Why Use Vector Files for Printing